THE LIFE OF AN IMMIGRANT

 She was born in 1915 in Granada, Nicaragua.
 She would had like to have a life like mine, maybe better, however, in her days, in her world, women did not attend college.
 The best they could do is marry well.
 In making the decision of who to marry maybe she propelled my destiny so that I could have the life that she wished for herself.

-I learned so much from her, so much that I am just beginning to decipher where she ends and I begin.
+I learned so much from both of my parents, so much that I am just beginning to decipher where they end and I begin.
 This Blog is intended to document that which was given to me and what I did with it.

 If we could choose our parents, would we choose the same?
 It’s hard to say.
 Our parents are imperfect human beings as we all are.
 However, would I like myself if I were very different?
 The product or another set of parents?
 Who knows!
 I am used to who I am and what I know.
-At the age of 72, I must work to improve myself and be more patient, less sedentary, less eager to…
+At my age, I must work to improve myself and be more patient, less sedentary, less eager to have an…

 According to my father, a Nicaraguan historian, Granada, the city of my birth, is the oldest city in the Americas, founded in the first quarter of the 1,500’s.
 Family folklore has it that I was born at 6:00 a.m. in my mother’s home.
 Early that morning my father went off in a horse drawn carriage, the public transportation of the time, to bring the midwife to assist in the delivery.
 When they arrived, my mother was…